NY official asks judge for clarity on citizenship question

-NEW YORK — New York state’s attorney general wants a judge to help resolve conflicting accounts by President Donald Trump and his administration as to whether they still want a citizenship question added to the 2020 census.
+NEW YORK — New York state’s attorney general asked a judge Wednesday to help resolve conflicting accounts by President Donald Trump and his administration as to whether they still want a citizenship question added to the 2020 census.

-Attorney General Letitia James asked U.S. District Judge Jesse Furman Wednesday for an immediate hearing over the statements after the U.S. Supreme Court last week decided the question can’t immediately be added.
+Attorney General Letitia James asked U.S. District Judge Jesse Furman for a hearing over the statements after the U.S. Supreme Court last week decided the question can’t immediately be added.

 James cited a Wednesday Trump tweet in which the president said news reports saying the Department of Commerce was dropping its quest to add the citizenship question were “FAKE!”